 Disclosure: This website is supported by my readers.
 If you decide to purchase a product through one of the links provided, I may receive a commission, at no additional cost to you.
 Learn more.

-In the photo above, and the one below, you can see two of the wake-up lights I tested extensively before writing this article.
-On the left is the Hatch Restore, and on the right is the Lumie Bodyclock Shine 300.
+In the photo above and below, you can see the two wake-up lights that I’ve enjoyed using the most: the Hatch Restore (left) and the Lumie Bodyclock Shine 300 (right).

-The core concept of a wake-up light is that it helps make waking up in the morning a more pleasant experience.
+The core concept of a wake-up light is that it makes waking up in the morning a more pleasant experience.
 No more loud alarm tones that rudely remind you that your dream world wasn’t real and you have to go to work, again.

 Sure, you still have to get up and go about your business, but hopefully the transition from blissful sleep to the daily grind will be a bit more subtle.

-And if you find waking up before the crack of dawn a little depressing, it might be a more positive experience to wake up to the warm glow of light instead of a blaring alarm in the darkness.
+And if you find waking up before the crack of dawn difficult, it might be a more positive experience to wake up to the warm glow of light instead of a blaring alarm in the darkness.

-I always have a wake-up light on my nightstand, both because I write about them and because I genuinely enjoy using one.
-Experience has taught me that I tend to start the day in a better mood if I wake up with light rather than loud noise.
+I always have a wake-up light on my nightstand; experience has taught me that I tend to start the day in a better mood if I wake up with light rather than loud noise.
 I also like falling asleep with the bedroom light slowly fading through deep reds.

 As well as the sunrise and sunset simulator, many wake-up lights also have audio, such as white noise, nature sounds, meditations, or radio.
 The features they have can vary a lot from one device to the next though, so it’s important to choose one that has the color and sound options that you think you’ll like.